Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 # Mobile App Product Page

-First Code Institute Milestone Project: User-Centric Frontend Development This Website is dedicated to an iOS Calendar App which I'm currently developing.
+Code Institute Milestone Project: 1 - User-Centric Frontend Development

+This Website is dedicated to an iOS Calendar App which I'm currently developing.
 The page promotes the App and its features, provides a user manual and contact information.

 The live website can be found here: